refack/node/doc/api/util.md

 * `original` {Function} An `async` function
 * Returns: {Function} a callback style function

-This method converts Promise returning API endpoints to ones that use callbacks.
-`callbackify` takes an `async` function (or a function that returns a Promise) and returns a function following the common Node.js callback style, i.e. taking a `(err, val) => ...` callback as the last argument.
+Takes an `async` function (or a function that returns a Promise) and returns a function following the Node.js error first callback style.
 In the callback, the first argument will be the rejection reason (or `null` if the Promise resolved), and the second argument will be the resolved value.

 For example: